✦ My Life is a Lamp ✦ My Home is a Lighthouse

 Picture the cross.
 Mankind was created with the ability to choose to do right or wrong.
 Your conscience and your will help you to make the right decisions.
 Many lives have been destroyed by wrong choices leading them to remorse.
 God is interested in helping you to make the right choices.
 You begin by discovering who you are and what God wants you to be.
 The seven gifts are: Love · Faith · Freedom · Mercy · Grace · Hope · and Jesus Christ Himself.

-4-1 Jesus Christ — God's Greatest Gift / 4-2 Love — Unending
+4-1 Jesus Christ — God's Greatest Gift

-John 3:16For God so loved the world, that he gave his only born Son, that whoever believes in him should not perish, but have eternal life.
+John 3:16 (NLT)For this is how God loved the world: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.

-John 15:9Even as the Father has loved me, I also have loved you.
+John 15:9 (NLT)[9] “I have loved you even as the Father has loved me.
 Remain in my love.

 1. Create a paragraph which explains the extent of God's love for you.
 Romans 5:5, 8:38-39; 2 Corinthians 13:14